agrawal-2005/memories/README.md

 - **Contributions**: Encourages contributions to the project.
 ```

-### Changes Made:
+### Key Changes Made:
-1. **Added Features**: Included the ability to view post details and recommendations.
+1. **Added Features**: Included the image preview on click with modal in the features section.
-2. **Clarified Project Structure**: No changes were made here, but you might want to ensure that it accurately reflects your current directory structure.
+2. **Clarified Project Structure**: Ensured it accurately reflects your directory structure.
 3. **Minor Text Edits**: Adjusted wording for clarity and consistency.